Tealeaf iOS SDK public API reference

 The objects and events to populate the following sections are automatically instrumented, even if you enable custom instrumentation.

-Environmental Data: This data set is automatically captured during initialization.
+Environmental data is automatically captured during initialization.

-User Actions and Behaviors are not captured when auto-instrumentation is disabled.
+User actions and behaviors are not captured when auto-instrumentation is disabled.
 These events must be manually instrumented.

 Custom instrumentation APIs

-The iOS SDK logs many events automatically, but you can also use it to log errors, exceptions, and custom events.
+The Tealeaf iOS library logs many events automatically, but you can also use it to log errors, exceptions, and custom events.
+To log custom events, you can use the TLFCustomEvent

 class.
 This singleton class offers different methods to log custom events.